-Relativism is the position that all points of view are as valid as any other points of view, and that the individual is the measure of what is true for that person.
+Relativism is the position that all points of view are as valid as any other point of view and that the individual is the measure of what is true for that person.
 I see a big problem with this.
 The following is an illustration to demonstrate it.

 The setting: A thief is casing a jewelry store so he can rob it.
 He has entered it to check out any visible alarm settings, locks, layout, etc. In the process, he unexpectedly got involved in a discussion with the owner of the jewelry store whose hobby is the study of philosophy and he believes that truth and morals are relative.